sysdiglabs/charts/charts/cloud-connector/README.md

 ## Overview

-This chart deploys the [Sysdig Cloud Connector](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/) on your Kubernetes cluster, enabling threat-detection and image scanning for the  AWS, GCP, and Azure cloud providers.
+This chart deploys Sysdig Cloud Connector on your Kubernetes cluster, enabling Threat Detection and Image Scanning for the  AWS, GCP, and Azure Cloud providers.

-Use this method only if your Sysdig representative recommends to you.
+Use this method only if your Sysdig representative recommends it to you.

+For the official installation instruction, see [Install Sysdig Secure for Cloud ](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/).

 ### Prerequisites